Obstructions to deforming curves on an Enriques-Fano 3-fold: Preliminaries

 \subsection{Enriques-Fano $3$-folds}

 In this section, we collect some known results on Enriques-Fano $3$-folds and prepare a lemma on the elliptic fibrations on their hyperplane sections (cf.~Lemma~\ref{lem:elliptic fibration on K3}).
-This lemma will be used in \S\ref{sect:non-reduced} to show the existence of a generically non-reduced component of the Hilbert scheme of the $3$-folds.
+This lemma will be used in \S\ref{sect:non-reduced} to show the existence of a generically non-reduced component of the Hilbert scheme of some Enriques-Fano $3$-folds.

 \begin{dfn} A normal projective $3$-dimensional variety $X \subset \mathbb P^N$ is called {\em Enriques-Fano} if it contains an Enriques surface $S$ as a hyperplane section and $X$ is not a cone over $S$. \end{dfn} An equivalent definition is to assume that a general hyperplane section is a smooth Enriques surface.
 In this section, we mainly consider the Enriques-Fano $3$-folds $X$ with only terminal cyclic quotient singularities.
 There is a classification of such $X$ due to Bayle~\cite{Bayle94} and Sano~\cite{Sano95}.
 We summarize the properties of $X$: \begin{enumerate} \item $-2K_X \sim 2H$ in $\Pic X$ for $H \in |\mathcal O_X(1)|$. \item The canonical cover